telerik/ajax-docs/api/server/Telerik.Web.UI/RadSplitBar.md

 ## Properties

+###  AdjacentPanesNames `RadSplitBarAdjacentPanesNames`

+Gets or sets the names of the adjacent panes as they appear in the tooltips for the splitbar buttons.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CollapseExpandPaneText `String`

+Gets or sets the text for collapse bar images

 ###  CollapseMode `SplitBarCollapseMode`

 Sets/gets the collapse mode of the splitbar

-###  EnableResize `Boolean`

-Sets/gets whether the resize bar will be active

-###  ResizeStep `Int32`

-Sets/gets the step in px in which the resize bar will be moved when dragged.

-###  Splitter `RadSplitter`
+###  CssClassFormatString `String`

-Reference to the parent Splitter object
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  CollapseExpandPaneText `String`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the text for collapse bar images
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-###  AdjacentPanesNames `RadSplitBarAdjacentPanesNames`

-Gets or sets the names of the adjacent panes as they appear in the tooltips for the splitbar buttons.

-###  Index `Int32`

-This property is being used internally by the RadSplitter control.
-            Setting it may lead to unpredictable results.

 #### Remarks
-The Index property is used internally.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  RegisterWithScriptManager `Boolean`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`